elec-e8408-mini-project-2025/project-documentation/design-report.md

 ```

 ## Web Application: Installation and setup

+### Requirements

+The web application and the scripts have been designed for a Linux based Operating System.
+It is recommended to use the application on a Linux based Operating System.
+The web application officially supports Raspberry Pi3B+ with a Raspian Operating System

+The minimum Python version is 3.10.
+Versions for dependencies are listed in requirements.txt.
+Use of virtual environment is adviced, as detailed below in installation instructions.

 These instructions assume that the user is using a Linux based Operating System with a bash terminal emulator.
 The installation may either be done manually or by using a convenience script provided in the project repository.